Cinderella Castle: Tokyo Disneyland

-In general, Cinderella Castle in Tokyo Disneyland has a near identical appearance to the castle at the Magic Kingdom.
+In general, Cinderella Castle by Tokyo Disneyland has a near identical appearance to the castle from the Magic Kingdom.
 However, it has a different color scheme and is slightly shorter, standing at 51 m.

 From 1986 to 2006, the castle hosted a walk-through attraction called the Cinderella Castle Mystery Tour; centered primarily on Disney villains (particularly the Horned King from The Black Cauldron), this was one of Tokyo Disneyland's first unique attractions, and the longest-lasting.
 In June 2006, the castle was repainted to differentiate it from Cinderella Castle at Magic Kingdom.
 The castle now has gold trimmings, the rooftops have been painted a different shade of blue, and the white stone of the turrets now has a tan/dirty-pink color.

 In 2018, Tokyo Disneyland's Cinderella Castle received water fountains installed for a new nighttime presentation Celebrate!
 Tokyo Disneyland which premiered on July 10, as part of its 35th Anniversary celebration.